 Last month, the NC Clean Energy Technology Center of North Carolina State University published its most recent update of “The 50 States of Solar: A Quarterly Look at America’s Fast-evolving Distributed Solar Policy & Regulatory Conversation.”
-This in-depth look at state-level policy changes from October through December 2015 also summed up a very busy 2015 that saw forty-six U.S. states taking action on distributed solar policies and NEM (Net Energy Metering, the mechanism that enables customers generating solar to receive a financial credit for power generated by their onsite system and fed back to the utility).
+This in-depth look at state-level solar policy changes from October through December 2015 also summed up a very busy 2015 that saw forty-six U.S. states taking action on distributed solar policies and NEM (Net Energy Metering, the mechanism that enables customers generating solar to receive a financial credit for power generated by their onsite system and fed back to the utility).

-- In Pennsylvania, regulators narrowly approved a new plan to establish a NEM policy that would compensate solar customers (as well as producers of electricity from farm biogas installations) at full retail rates for their power generation.
+- In Pennsylvania, regulators narrowly approved a new plan to establish a state-level NEM policy that would compensate solar customers (as well as producers of electricity from farm biogas installations) at full retail rates for their power generation.
 The ruling, which attempts to resolve years of conflicts stemming from a 2004 bill mandating regulators create a retail bill credit for solar generation, also limits the size of eligible solar installations to 50 kW and total electricity generated under the NEM rate to no more than 200% of annual electricity consumption.
 Some solar policy advocates have criticized the decision, claiming that these limits will unnecessarily stifle the market.

 - In Maine, pro-solar policymakers and advocates have introduced a new bill that would replace the state’s existing net metering policy, which is nearing a previously-approved 1 MW cap on installations, with a complex but potentially more durable market-based incentive program.
 Under the proposed legislation, which is opposed by Maine’s Republican Governor Paul LePage, solar homeowners would enter into 20-year contracts with utility aggregators for their solar generation, set at competitively-determined but regulated rates designed to cover their costs of going solar.
 While many solar policy advocates cheered the plan — which requires utilities to procure 114 MW of residential solar by 2022 — The Alliance for Solar Choice (TASC) cautioned that NEM should also be kept as an option for solar customers until the new incentive design is proven to work.